Sharon High School: New high school building

 In the spring of 2016, the Sharon Public Schools district submitted a statement of interest to the MSBA to secure state funding to renovate the existing building or build a new high school building.
-In February 2017, the MSBA accepted the district's statement of interest, making them eligible for the 2017 eligibility period, which is a 270-day timeframe to secure public support in order to enter a feasibility study.
+In February 2017, the MSBA accepted the district's statement of interest, making them eligible for the 2017 eligibility period, a 270-day timeframe to secure public support in order to enter a feasibility study.
 The district gathered support from town meetings.

 On November 4, 2020, Sharon Town Meeting voters met in the high school auditorium and voted in favor of a $163 million proposal to build a new high school, with 1,137 votes in favor, 134 against.
 On November 19, 2020, a town election to fund the new high school passed with a simple majority, giving the go ahead to build the new high school.

-The building is designed by Tappé Architects.
+The building was designed by Tappé Architects.
 The new building was built on the existing baseball/softball fields, south of the old building.
 The building includes 42 academic classrooms, 12 science labs, an indoor track, a two-tiered auditorium, among other purpose-built rooms.

 In the summer of 2020, construction started on the new high school on the existing baseball field, softball field and tennis courts south of the old building.

-In the summer of 2022, the building itself was completed.
+The building opened to students in the fall of 2022 and its outdoor facilities were fully completed by August 2023.
+The track and field complex from the previous building was maintained.